 What Is a Capture Card and Why Do You Need One?

-Simple Explanation: Your Stream’s Video Pipeline
+Your Stream’s Video Pipeline

 Why Not Just Stream Directly?

-Because you lose out on:
+You lose out on:

-• Scene control in OBS/Streamlabs
+• Scene switching in OBS/Streamlabs

-• High-quality overlays and transitions
+• Custom overlays and transitions

 • Multi-camera setups